-If the complainant is not satisfied with the outcome of the previous stage, the complainant should write to the Clerk to the Trust Board asking for the complaint to be heard before a Complaint Panel, within 10 school days.
+If the complainant is not satisfied with the outcome of the previous stage, the complainant should write to the Director of Governance to the Trust Board asking for the complaint to be heard before a Complaint Panel, within 10 school days.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Director of Governance will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.